cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 The OSI model (https://en.wikipedia.org/wiki/OSI_model) is used here to describe the functions of Meshtastic mesh networking.

+## Terminology - FIXME

+To avoid some inconsistency, concerning the usage of terms like flooding, routing, unicast, multicast, and broadcasting, the terms are defined beneath:

+**Addressing**

+* **Unicast** From one source to one destination i.e. One-to-One messaging (to one specified address)
+* **Broadcast** From one source to all possible destinations i.e. One-to-All (to a broadcast address)
+* **Multicast** From one source to multiple specific destinations i.e. One-to-Many (to several specified addresses)

+*“The original multicast design i.e. RFC 1112, supports both the ASM (any-source-multicast) based on many-to-many service model and the SSM (source specific multicast) based on a one-to-many model.”*

+**Networking**

+* **Flooding** In flooding, the node sends the packet to all nodes, because it doesn’t know how to reach the defined (unicast or multicast, or it might be a broadcast address) destination.
+* **Routing** In routing, the node sends the packet only to a specific node, according to the routing table, to be retransmitted (unicast or multicast, or it might be a specific broadcast address), for avoiding overusing airtime

+**Acknowledgements**
+* **Explicit ACK** Sending a ACK message back to the orginal sender, from the intended recipient, whenever a ACK is required
+* **Implicit ACK** A node considers a packet is received by the intended node, if the sender node overhears the packet is retransmitted by the intended node

+**To simplify:**

+* Addressing: Unicast if one-to-one, Multicast if one-to-many, and Broadcast if one-to-all
+* Routing: Flood if no routes or unknown recipient, or if a broadcast (re-broadcasting); do routing (distributed algorithm) according to route tables only, if the node knows the route to the destination
+* ACK’s: use implicit ACK’s whenever possible (i.e. while routing) to avoid overusing airtime, and send explicit ACK’s only from intended recipients (if ACK’s are required)

 ## The layers of Meshtastic mesh network

 Utilizing the OSI model, the Meshtastic mesh operations are divided to seven different layers (L1-L7).
 These layers should be held separated within the codebase, to be able to modify/update functions on one layer, without bricking functions of the other layers.